fxnoob/delete-sensitive-history/README.md

-A chrome extension to sensitive history automatically.
+A chrome extension to delete sensitive history automatically.
 No need to open the url in incognito.
 ;)